Azure/SimuLand/3_simulate_detect/credential-access/signSAMLToken.md

 2. Forge SAML tokens.

 ## Enumerate Privileged Accounts
-Let’s start by identifying privileged accounts that we could impersonate and that could also have privileged access to resources in the cloud.
-In this lab guide, the default domain admin account named pgustavo was also the account that was assigned the Azure AD built-in Global Administrator role.
+Let's start by identifying privileged accounts that we could impersonate and that could also have privileged access to resources in the cloud.
+In this lab guide, the default domain admin account named `pgustavo` was also the account that was assigned the Azure AD built-in Global Administrator role.
 Therefore, we can start by enumerating the members of the `Domain Admins` group.

 There are several ways and protocols to accomplish this.
 However, for the purpose of this basic step, we are going to use LDAP search queries.

 ### Lightweight Directory Access Protocol (LDAP)